Royals vs. Rays Player Props Betting Odds

-Oddsmakers have listed player props for Wander Franco, Bobby Witt Jr. and others when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Thursday at 6:40 PM ET.
+Sportsbooks have listed player props for Bobby Witt Jr. and others when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Friday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!